Times Square Through the Decades

 In 2006, Meyers presented a proposal to tear down Seafarer’s Mall and replace it with 65 hotel units and a 220-space parking garage.
 An investment group known as Time Square FMB was planning to develop this section of the island, but in 2010, they were facing foreclosure.
 By 2013, the town council and Lee County were in discussions regarding the future of this property.
 The damaged mall and run-down hotels were considered a blighted area, and the town and the county knew something needed to be done.
 After much discussion, the county agreed to purchase the land that was home to Seafarers, the Sandman Motel, Howard Johnsons, and Days Inn.
 Using Tourist Development funds, 5.6 million was paid for the property that was to become a beachside park.

-Hurricane Ian destroyed Times Square as plans for its redevelopment continue
+Hurricane Ian destroyed Times Square as plans for its redevelopment continue.

 In 2016, TPI Hospitality led by Tom Torgenson, began plans to develop a several large parcels of land on both sides of Estero.
 Torgenson and his group faced many challenges and oppostions before construction began in August 2021.
 Hurricane Ian destroyed over 90 percent of the buildings on the island when it hit on September 22, 2022.
 Although Margaritaville suffered some setbacks, the resort rebounded quickly and opened in December 2023.
 Despite all the complaining and setbacks, most residents saw the new resort as a beacon of hope for the devastated community.